-Level Two Field Experience: Junior Practicum
+Level Two: Field Experience: Junior Practicum

 The Junior Practicum is the second level of field experience in the Teacher Education program at Johnson C. Smith University.
 It is a required semester course in early field experience for which juniors receive one semester hour of credit.
-This course is taken concurrently with 129 Education 337 for elementary candidates and the content area methods courses for Secondary and K-12 candidates; Math, English, Social Studies, Health, and Physical Education.
+This course is taken concurrently with Education 337 for elementary candidates and the Education 439 content area reading for Secondary and K-12 candidates; Math, English, Social Studies, Health, and Physical Education.